The benefits of Nonprofit-Corporate Partnership

-In today’s climate of heightened social activism, it is more important than ever for businesses to employ corporate social responsibility plans.
+In today’s climate of heightened social activism, it is more important than ever for businesses to employ corporate responsibility plans.
 By doing so, they not only support the important causes of the

 Given the recent hardships caused by COVID-19 and the calls for social justice, the timing is right for nonprofit-business partnerships to make impactful, enduring change.
 One of the companies already making a difference is Knorr, a food manufacturer, who has partnered with Vancouver based nonprofit, A Better Life Foundation.
-Together they launched Sharpen Up Virtual, a digital platform that helps deliver food to those in need, then educates those people on nutrition and food preparation.
+Together, they launched Sharpen Up Virtual, a digital platform that helps deliver food to those in need, then educates those people on nutrition and food preparation.